mc222sn/qryptic/README.md

 ![alt text](qryptic-logo.png "Qryptic")

 ## About
-Qryptic is an open API to retrieve data about crypto currencies, crypto wallets and crypto exchanges.
+Qryptic is desktop client to retrieve data about crypto currencies, crypto wallets and crypto exchanges.

 ## Technologies

 The API is built using:

 - C++17
+- CMake
 - Qt 6
 - QML
+- Boost

 ## How to use